Sunday 24 September 2017

 Leila Silva - best TV female singer

-Franquito - music & films revelation
+Franquito - music & films revelation (a Brazilian-Paraguayan who was inspired by Joselito)

 Martha Mendonça - 'Tu sabes' (Chantecler)

-Miltinho - best Brazilian music male singer
+Miltinho - best contemporary male singer

 Creusa Cunha - 'Lembrança' (Un recuerdo) (Copacabana)